sszokoly/avaya/utils/cm/README.md

+# backup_ecs #

+This script is supposed to be run in crontab and backs up the ecs logs files of Avaya Communication Manager to a desired destination folder.
+The Avaya Communication Manager by default retains the last 1000 ecs log files.
+A new ecs log file is created when the size of the file reaches 1MByte or every seconds.
+In a busy system when MST trace is configured so that it generated and writes out lot of data to the ecs log files the worst case scenario is that the system keeps only the last 1000 seconds of data which is often not enough.
+To keep a copy of a larger set of ecs log files configure and use this script.
+There is always a partition on the system where plenty of disk space is available.
+You should edit this file with the desired parameters then add it to crontab (crontab -e) to run it every 10 mins or less if need to, for example in crontab:

+*/10 * * * * /usr/bin/python /var/home/admin/backup_ecs.py

+SRCDIR Specifies the source folder where the log files are backed up from.
+       This is normally the /var/log/ecs folder where the ecs files are.
+DSTDIR Specifies the destination folder where the log files are backed up to.
+       This is by default the /var/home/ftp/pub/ecsbkp folder, which will be created if does not yet exist when the script runs.
+FILES  Specifies the shell glob pattern of files to be backed up.
+MAXUSE Determines the maximum %% of space that can be used up on the partition
+       of the DSTDIR folder.
+The default is 90 percent.
+GZIP   Determines if the backup is to be gzip compressed or not.
+The default
+       is 1 which means it is.
+RATIO  Gzip compression level, 9 slowest/most compression, 0 no compression.

 # sipstatCM #

 This utility provides basic statistics on the number of SIP request methods and the corresponding responses found in